 - a.
-A square with side length 1 unit called "a unit square," is said to have "one square unit" of area and can be used to measure area. - b.
-A plane figure which can be covered without gaps or overlaps by n unit squares is said to have an area of n square units.
+Recognize a square with side length 1 unit called "a unit square," is said to have "one square unit" of area and can be used to measure area. - b.
+Recognize a plane figure which can be covered without gaps or overlaps by n unit squares is said to have an area of n square units.